lyokha/statcounter-utils/README.md

 cities.plot(gcountries(pv))
 ```

-Function *cities.plot* accepts an optional second argument: the width of the
+Function *cities.plot* accepts two optional arguments: *title* and *width*.
+The
+second argument corresponds to the width of the plot in pixels: setting this can
-plot in pixels.
-This is useful for conversion of the chart to a PNG image.
+be useful for conversion of the chart to a PNG image.

 Script *cities.r* requires *R* packages
 [*leaflet*](https://rstudio.github.io/leaflet/) and